jasonreece/css-burrito/README.md

 * For example:
     * A layout class name should be written as: ```l-example-classname```
     * A typography class name should be written as: ```t-example-classname```
-    * A module class name should be written as: ```module-example-classname```
+    * A module class name should be written as: ```modulename-example-classname```
     * Utility class names should be written as: ```u-example-classname```
-* Each indentation level is made up of two spaces.
-Avoid using tabs.
-* Do not over-qualify class name selectors with an element type unless you are specifying exceptions to the default styling of a particular class.
+* Do not over-qualify selectors.
+Keep specificity number as low as possible.
 * Use one discrete, comma separated selector per line in multi-selector rulesets.

 ####Preprocessors